 Since VOCs evaporate rapidly in the air, VOC samples have to be sampled for purge and trap carefully.
 If an air bubble is found in the sample vial, the results of some of the volatile analytes can be biased low.
 If a sample vial is opened before sampling, results can be also be biased low.
 Thus, the Centurion W/S purge and trap XYZ autosampler was designed to ensure sample integrity.
 Samples are transferred directly from the vial or purged in the vial, this ensures the sampling system is closed the entire time and that there is no loss of analytes.

-The Evolution 2 purge and trap concentrator has the advantage of having an 8-port valve in order to better control the water contamination and a heated sparge vessel for lowering sample carryover.
-When coupling the Evolution 2 to the Centurion W/S XYZ autosampler, the system provides both efficiency and reliability.
+There are many automated systems on the market and they each have their advantages and disadvantages.
+The Evolution purge and trap concentrator has the advantage of having an 8-port valve in order to better control the water contamination and a heated sparge vessel for lowering sample carryover.
+When coupling the Evolution to the Centurion W/S XYZ autosampler, the system provides both efficiency and reliability.
 As the Centurion can transfer water to both the sparge vessel or another vial and has a needle that goes directly to the sample vial for water transfer thus elimination cross contamination between water and soil samples.

 If you are just getting started with Purge and Trap sampling and analysis, contact us to reach one of our application specialists who would be glad to offer some tips and tricks.
 Feel free to look at some of our application notes which will help you on your way.